-Davriellelouna@lemmy.world to Technology@lemmy.worldEnglish · edit-216 days agoThe Guardian and Cambridge University's Department of Computer Science unveil new secure technology to protect sourceswww.theguardian.comexternal-linkmessage-square62fedilinkarrow-up1349arrow-down13file-textcross-posted to: opensource@lemmy.ml
+Davriellelouna@lemmy.world to Technology@lemmy.worldEnglish · edit-211 months agoThe Guardian and Cambridge University's Department of Computer Science unveil new secure technology to protect sourceswww.theguardian.comexternal-linkmessage-square60fedilinkarrow-up1349arrow-down13file-textcross-posted to: opensource@lemmy.ml

-arrow-up1346arrow-down1external-linkThe Guardian and Cambridge University's Department of Computer Science unveil new secure technology to protect sourceswww.theguardian.comDavriellelouna@lemmy.world to Technology@lemmy.worldEnglish · edit-216 days agomessage-square62fedilinkfile-textcross-posted to: opensource@lemmy.ml
+arrow-up1346arrow-down1external-linkThe Guardian and Cambridge University's Department of Computer Science unveil new secure technology to protect sourceswww.theguardian.comDavriellelouna@lemmy.world to Technology@lemmy.worldEnglish · edit-211 months agomessage-square60fedilinkfile-textcross-posted to: opensource@lemmy.ml

 Right, so if the header isn’t encrypted, it’d be trivial for them to see who you’re sending to, which is why that’s important.